TeleMation Inc.: History

 In 1954, Lyle Oscar Keys was an itinerant equipment salesman from Wibaux, Montana.
 John F. Fitzpatrick was president of The Salt Lake Tribune at the time.
 Fitzpatrick's assistant John W. Gallivan hired Keys as an engineer for KUTV Channel 2, of which the Tribune was part owner.
 In a time when the electronics industry was burgeoning, Keys knew how to get essential parts fast in a time when these parts were unavailable or slow to get.
 By 1962, the Tribunes owner, Kearns-Tribune Corporation, and their partners in KUTV organized Electronic Sales Corporation (ELCO) to help meet these needs.
 Keys was installed as president with an office in the Kearns Building in Salt Lake City.

 Within eight years, the company, which had been incorporated as Telemation, had 420 employees, producing and marketing 156 products for the television industry with annual sales of $10 million.
 It became the nation's largest supplier of closed circuit TV systems and developed scores of proprietary items for cable television, industrial, educational and commercial TV.

 Keys personally conceptualized many of the firm's products, helped engineer them, produced millions of dollars in sales, and even wrote Telemation's news releases and advertising copy.
 He also laid out the blueprint for the company's development of 84000 sqft of space in southwest Salt Lake County's technological park.

-The Kearns-Tribune Corporation's interest in this publicly owned enterprise as of early 1971 was twenty-four and one-half percent.
+The Kearns-Tribune Corporation's interest in this publicly owned enterprise as of early 1971 was 24.5%.